kye44/microframe-ts/README.md

 ### EventAggregator
 The EventAggregator aggregates published events to subscribed handlers.
 The EventAggregator singleton can be accessed via the `UseEventAggregator` function.
 #### Usage
-The EventAggregator works best when used with Dependecy Injection.
+The EventAggregator works best when used with Dependency Injection.
 Below is an example of getting the EventAggregator singleton, then registering the singleton with a `typedi` container.
 ```typescript
 const eventAggregator = UseEventAggregator();
 Container.set(EventAggregator, eventAggregator);